 Customizing Your Experience

-Players have the option to customize their landing site by adjusting parameters such as resource abundance and threat levels.
-This customization allows for a tailored gameplay experience, whether you prefer a more relaxed environment or a challenging survival scenario.
+Players can set their own landing site by changing the parameters like resource abundance and threat levels.
+This changes the whole game experience, depending on your choice – a relaxed environment or a challenging survival scenario.

 Types of Maps and Their Characteristics